 Adding Music/Sound effect using Hubhopper Studio

 The Hubhopper audio editor can help you with the task of adding background music, and adding introduction and closing tunes to your podcast.
-The online tool is completely available for free for Hubhopper studio users.
+The online tool is completely available for free for Hubhopper Studio Editor users.
 Check out the video below to see how simple the tool is.

-Let’s go through the basics on how to use Audacity to edit your podcast and make it sound world-class!
+Let’s go through the basics on how to use the Hubhopper Studio Editor to edit your podcast and make it sound world-class!

-To begin editing your audio, you must first ‘import’ your audio file to Audacity.
-To do this, go to the top left corner and click on ‘file’, then click on ‘import’ – ‘audio’.
+To begin editing your audio, you must first ‘import’ your audio file to Hubhopper Studio Editor.
+To do this, go to the left side and click on ‘file’, then click on ‘import audio’.
 Choose your audio file from its directory and there you go!

-This is the ‘selection tool’.
-This will allow you to choose a point in time in your audio file where you want to zoom in/out or select a specific duration.
+This is the ‘split tool’.
+This will allow you to choose a point in time in your audio file where you can cut your audio file into two sections.
 This is the numero uno tool to remember.
-This tool very important is selecting specific parts which you wish to work on, or edit out.
+This tool very important is splitting specific parts which you wish to work on, or edit out.